animarcus/MAPR/README.md

 ---

 This project was created for a high school graduation project and it's based on a pseudo-3D way of rendering called [Raycasting](https://en.wikipedia.org/wiki/Ray_casting).
 While I started out implementing it, I ended up not liking the way it looked so I set out to create my own technique for rendering.
 I also decided to create a cool acronym for it, because it is a whole new method I have yet to come across.
-Hence, the name MAPR. ([Also the domain name for the web site](https://mapr.me/))
+Hence, the name MAPR.
+[See here for the live demo](https://animarcus.github.io/MAPR)

-I wrote a full report about how all the features work in french.
-[It can be found here](https://github.com/animarcus/raycasting/tree/main/dossierEcrit).
-The folder includes a markdown file that I used to convert into a pdf with Pandoc.
-I plan on translating the whole document but I do not have the time yet.

 ---